johnrizzo1/intuit/memory-bank/progress.md

 - Used the MCP protocol as a standardized way for AI models to interact with external tools and resources.
 - Implemented a screenshot tool as a proof of concept for MCP integration.
 - Added robust error handling and fallback mechanisms for MCP tool execution.
+- Enhanced voice mode with a rich TUI using Textual framework for better user experience.
+- Made TUI optional to support different environments and use cases.
+- Documented the importance of using `devenv shell` for running commands in the Nix environment.